Things To Do

 11. Have a take-out picnic

 Help support your favorite local restaurant and have a take-out picnic.
-Pack a blanket, hand sanitizer, pick up your curbside order, and head to a nearby park (or back home) to enjoy a meal outside.
+Pack a blanket, pick up your curbside order, and head to a nearby park (or back home) to enjoy a meal outside.

 12. Plant bee-friendly flowers